botre/anki-decks/src/music-theory.md

 A sequence is where a passage of music is repeated at a higher or lower level of pitch.

-The repeat can be an exact transposition – a real sequence or the intervals can be changed – a tonal sequence.
+- Real sequence: exact transposition
+- Tonal sequence: changed intervals